-Welcome to Episode 8 of the Sparking Growth Podcast!
+Welcome to Season 1 Episode 8 of the Creative Business Success Podcast!
 In today’s episode, I talked to Lyssy, a wonderful hand-letterer and calligrapher from Singapore.
 She has a great online following, but she wants to expand her local clients.
 We brainstormed ways that Lyssy can reach more of her local target market and grow her business!

 Here is a cheat sheet of some of the episode highlights: